citp/privacy-policy-historical/l/lu/lux/luxsci.com.md

 When logged into the portal, third party personal information may be entered such as name, email, address, and other personal information.
 This information is only used for the purpose it is collected for.

-## Non-disclosure:
+## Non-disclosure

 Lux Scientiae will not release any information about its clients to third parties without the clients' explicit consent, except as required for compliance with local, state, and federal law or as further set forth below.

 We reserve the right to disclose your personal information as required by law and when we believe that disclosure is necessary to protect our rights and/or comply with a judicial proceeding, court order, or legal process served on our Web site.

 If you use a bulletin board, blog, or chat room on this Web site, you should be aware that any personally identifiable information you submit there can be read, collected, or used by other users of these forums, and could be used to send you unsolicited messages.
 We are not responsible for the personal information you choose to submit in these forums.
 Testimonials are also posted on our site and users have given permission to have their personal information submitted in these testimonials.
-To request removal of your personal information from these public areas of our site, contact us at privacy-officer _at_ luxsci.com.
+To request removal of your personal information from these public areas of our site, contact us at privacy-officer **@** LuxSci.com.
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 For Customers using Basic Dedicated Servers and Basic Shared Server Environments: